grisufrj/grisufrj.github.io/content/blog/2023-05-29-hyperbleed-post.en.md

 We have measured that on some instances of Google, AWS, Azure and Oracle, the spectre-BTI mitigation using prctl still leaves the victim exposed to attacks in some cases.
 In this research, we tested multiple scenarios in an attempt to enumerate the causes of failure for the mitigations.

+Note: The title *hyperbleed* is just a joke/meme/trolling and a way of internally tracking the bug.

 ## Current Hardware Mitigations (and their software interfaces on the Linux Kernel)